 Parents should have no trouble meeting other expats in Barcelona.
 Even expats who plan to get to know the locals need an outlet where they can speak their own language and ask questions of others who understand their experiences.

-The Barcelona Women’s Network, for instance, is a group of more than 250 women from around the world which offers a wide range of activities and a source of support for foreign women in Barcelona.
+The Barcelona Women’s Network, for instance, is a group of more than 210 women from more than 20 different countries which offers a wide range of activities and a source of support for foreign women in Barcelona.